Driving in the Republic of Ireland

 Towing a trailer

-A separate Green Card may be needed if you intend to tow a trailer or caravan.
+A separate Green Card may be needed if you're planning to tow a trailer or caravan.
 Your insurance provider will be able to advise you about this.

 Before you go